Satanic Temple opens online abortion clinic named after Samuel Alito’s mother

 “We shudder to think what the ‘Religious Abortion Ritual’ that they require is all about,” the statement, which was signed by Archbishop John Wester of Santa Fe, Bishop Peter Baldacchino of Las Cruces and Bishop James Wall of Gallup, among others.

-“It was something we had been considering for some time in order to highlight the injustices that came from Justice Alito’s decisions and how it impacts our bodily autonomy,” she added.
+“It was something we had been considering for some time in order to highlight the injustices that came from Justice Alito’s decisions and how it impacts our bodily autonomy,” she said.

-Despite the humour in the name, she said that the Temple’s work is deadly serious.
+Despite the humour in the name, she said that the Temple’s work is deeply serious.

 Join our commenting forum